-- (a) The City will reimburse an employee for part or all of the cost of tuition and any required books for a college degree under the following conditions: - (1) the employee notifies the Department Head prior to registration of his or her intent to claim tuition reimbursement for the course; - (2) the course is required or is part of a required sequence leading to an undergraduate degree in an appropriate field of study, or is determined by the Department Head in his or her discretion to be of benefit to the Department;
+(a) The City will reimburse an employee for part or all of the cost of tuition and any required books for a college degree under the following conditions:

-For purposes of this subsection, "part of a required sequence" refers to specific related courses which are required for completion of the curriculum in the employee's major field of study; including "core" or general electives required by the institution for the award of a degree unless Bachelor's it otherwise qualifies under for reimbursement this subsection;
+- (1) the employee notifies the Department Head prior to registration of his or her intent to claim tuition reimbursement for the course; - (2) the course is required or is part of a required sequence leading to an undergraduate degree in an appropriate field of study, or is determined by the Department Head in his or her discretion to be of benefit to the Department;

-(3) Employees should request tuition reimbursement from their Department Head by August 1, in order to be eligible for funds for the following fiscal year.
-If tuition reimbursement funds are approved in the budget by Council written authorization from the Department Head shall be forwarded to
+For purposes of this subsection, "part of a required sequence" refers to specific related courses which are required for completion of the curriculum in the employee's major field of study; including "core" or general electives required by the institution for the award of a Bachelor's degree unless it otherwise qualifies for reimbursement under this subsection:

-Human Resources on a tuition reimbursement form.
+- Employees request (3) should tuition reimbursement from their Department Head by August 1, in order to be eligible for funds for the following fiscal year. reimbursement funds are approved in the budget by Council written authorization from the Department Head shall be forwarded to tuition Human Resources on a reimbursement form. - (b) At the end of any course eligible for tuition reimbursement under this Section, the City will reimburse the employee for tuition, fees, and required books according to the following schedule:

-(b) At the end of any course eligible for tuition reimbursement under this Section, the City will reimburse the employee for tuition, fees, and required books according to the following schedule:
+100% for a grade of A

-100% for a grade of A 100% for a grade of B 75% for a grade of C or Pass on Pass/Fail option 0% for a grade of D or lower
+100% for a grade of B 75% for a grade of C or Pass on Pass/Fail option 0% for a grade of D or lower